fmatic7/rest-api-php/README.md

-    GET - retrieves information about all tasks in the database GET/{id} - retrieves information of a single task by specifying its ID PUT/{id} - updates all information of a single task by specifying its ID DELETE/{id} - deletes a task from the database by specifying its ID.
+    GET - retrieves information about all tasks in the database GET/{id} - retrieves information of a single task by specifying its ID PUT/{id} - updates all information of a single task by specifying its ID PATCH/{id}/field - updates field (in this case title or isDone) of a single task by specifying it after ID DELETE/{id} - deletes a task from the database by specifying its ID.

 HTTP response codes you can get after executing HTTP methods: